l31g/coral/docs/final/markdown.md

 ### Database Connection ###

 In order to use a database in CORaL, a connection must be made at the top of the program.
 The following is the grammar that specifies how to create a connection.
+We have briefly touched on this before, but will discuss it in detail here.

 #### Connection Attributes ####